revlimiter Gauges - installed.

 Oil Pressure: This is usually the second needle I put into place.
 With the car on and the engine cold, your oil

-that spot and gently press it on.
-Not too hard!
+goes to (or slightly past) 90 PSI / 6 BAR.
 If you get it wrong and it starts showing low oil pressure when

 the engine is hot, you'll want to remove this needle and try again.
 And, obviously, cars with dummy oil pressure